BFA DegreePage address: http://www.mnsu.edu/theatre/academic/undergraduate/bfa.html

 Bachelor of Fine Arts (BFA) Degree

 Competition is tough for admission into the BFA program at Minnesota State University, Mankato.
 On average, only about 1 in 10 who audition are admitted on their first attempt.
-Auditions are held twice a year—the last weekend of Feburary/first weekend of March and the week before classes begin in the fall.
+Auditions are held twice a year—either the last weekend of Feburary or first weekend of March; and the week before classes begin in the fall.
 Auditions will result in one of three results: you will be admitted, you will be told "not now" and invited to audition again later, or your options will be exhausted.
 It is not unusual for students to be told "not now" on their first attempt and to be granted admission on their second attempt.
 Remember: The audition is looking at potential as much as or more than current skills.

 For complete information about the BFA auditions and Freshman/Transfer Talent Grants, look here!

 At the barricade for the October 2013 production of Les Misérables.

 General Admission and Continuation Requirements – BFA Programs